joshborup/digital-ocean-setup-instructions/README.md

 you can now `git clone` your repository

-because you added the .env to your .gitignore while developing, you will need to make a new `.env` that we can store our passwords and keys.
-To do this, `cd` into your projects directory and make a new .env by running the following command
+because you added the .env to your .gitignore while developing, you will need to make a new `.env` so that we can store our passwords and keys on the server.
+To do this, `cd` into your project's directory and make a new .env by running the following command

 ```bash
 nano .env